decent-im/prosody-modules/mod_s2sout_override/README.md

 to URIs like `"tcp://host.example:port"`, to have Prosody connect there instead of doing normal DNS SRV resolution.

-Currently only the `tcp://` scheme is supported.
-A future version could support more methods including Direct TLS, alternate SRV lookup targets or even UNIX sockets.
+Currently supported schemes are `tcp://` and `tls://`.
+A future version could support more methods including alternate SRV lookup targets or even UNIX sockets.

+URIs with IP addresses like `tcp://127.0.0.1:9999` will bypass A/AAAA DNS lookups.

 ```lua
 -- Global section